Deterministic Communication in Radio Networks: Small universal radio synchronizers: Proof of Theorem

 Since $f_C(j) \ge 0$ for any $j < g(|C|)$, the inequality above implies that the number of columns $j < g(|C|)$ with $f_C(j) \ge \frac12 \log\log |C|$ must be fewer than $\frac{0.9 c |C| \log n \log |C|}{\log\log |C|}$.
 Therefore, since by Lemma \ref{lemma:lb-fC} all elements $j \not\in \mathcal{F}_C$ must have $f_C(j) \ge \frac12 \log\log |C|$, and since $g(|C|) = \frac {c |C| \log n \log |C|}{\log\log |C|}$, we obtain:

 \end{proof}

 Next, we will give a lower bound for the probability that $j$ hits $C$, which will later be shown to imply that columns in the set $\mathcal{F}_C$ (and hence the candidate synchronizer as a whole) have a good probability of hitting $C$.
+The following lemma, or variants thereof, has been used in several previous works such as \cite{-DM10}, but we prove it here for completeness.